 Karthik Ramanna, Sarah McAra

-Top five tips for effective case teaching
+Top five tips for teaching cases online

 Karthik Ramanna is Professor of Business and Public Policy and director of the Case Centre on Public Leadership at the Blavatnik School.
 Sarah McAra is senior case writer at the Blavatnik School’s Case Centre on Public Leadership.
 See more on the case studies and how they work on the Case Centre on Public Leadership’s page.